pekwm/pekwm/doc/configuration.md

 }
 ```

-Below are defined the different fields.
+Below you will find, the different fields defined.
 The actions themselves can be
 found in the [Keys/mouse actions](actions.md#actions) section.

 **'Where' fields:**